Stillpoint-Software/hyperbee.migrations/README.md

 ```

 ### The Record Store
-Hyperbee.Migrations currently supports **Couchbase** databases but it can easily be extended.
+Hyperbee Migrations currently supports **Couchbase** databases but it can easily be extended.
 The steps are:

 1. Derive from IMigrationRecordStore